dakom/fl-matrix/docs/API.md

 For the sake of brevity they are listed here only in their method form.

 Additionally, several functions have a "preAllocated" version.
-Those that do are listed at the end and are identical to their pure counterpart, only that they take a pre-allocated matrix in as the first parameter.
+Those that do are identical to their pure counterpart, only that they take a pre-allocated matrix in as the first parameter (hidden in the signatures here).
 Typically this would be used for partial application and re-use (otherwise it's no different than using the pure version).
+Similarly, functions that modify elements may have a "direct" version which modifies the `.elements` directly rather than making a copy

 ### Fantasy-land compatible transformations
-* **compose** :: (other: any) => Matrix;
+* **compose** / **composePreAllocated** :: (other: any) => Matrix;
   * Multiplies this matrix by the other
 * **concat** :: (m2: Matrix) => Matrix;
   * Adds the other to this matrix